Health Services Careers

-- Health Services Manager
+Health Services Manager

-- Health Informatics Specialist
+Health Informatics Specialist

 Master's Degree in Health Services

-Master's degrees qualify candidates to fill top-level management positions, such as hospital administrator, practice administrator, or director of operations.
-Due to the depth of knowledge and specializations offered by master's degrees, organizations may hire these graduates as contracted healthcare consultants.
+Master's degrees qualify graduates for management positions like hospital administrator, practice administrator, and director of operations.
+Due to the depth of knowledge and specializations offered by master's programs, organizations may also hire these graduates as healthcare consultants.

-- Director of Operations
+Director of Operations

 Clinical Nurse Manager

 Doctoral Degree in Health Services

 In many settings, professionals with master's degrees and several years of work experience can move into executive management positions as vice presidents, presidents, and CEOs of healthcare organizations.
 However, doctoral degrees in health services administration can help applicants stand out and land these coveted positions.